danatron1/ButtplugKnight/ReadMe.md

 When you take damage, it will buzz at 50% power for 5 seconds.
 (Double damage hits are 100% power for 10 seconds)

-When you heal, it will buzz at 10% power for 1 second.
+When you heal, it will buzz at 10% power for 1 second (this can be disabled).
+There's also an option to buzz on soul gain, effectively causing on-hit vibes.

 If one of the above triggers while it is still vibrating, the effect and duration will be **doubled**.
 This means that if you take a regular hit, then take another before the 5 seconds are up, you will have an additional 10 seconds at 100% power.